legit-gaming/legit-gaming.github.io/week1/Goals.md

 <button onclick="clickMe()">Click Me</button>
 ```

 Now when the button is clicked it will run the clickMe() function in our Javascript.
-However, we do not have a clickMe function, so lets write it.
+However, we do not have a clickMe function, so let's write it.

 ```javascript
 function clickMe() {